 Treatments & Procedures

 Currently, conditions such as osteoarthritis are frequently treated with medications and/or steroid injections.
-Steroids are extremely effective in reducing inflammation in the joint, but unfortunately does not regenerate tissue.
+Steroids are extremely effective in reducing inflammation in the joint, but unfortunately do not regenerate tissue.
 Therefore, over time, the symptoms of osteoarthritis may worsen.
 Regenerative therapy offers an opportunity to treat and improve the quality of the joint tissue.

 Regenerative therapy can be used to treat the following:

-One of the main indications for stem cell therapy is for the treatment of osteoarthritis of the shoulder, knee, or hip.
+One of the main indications for regenerative therapy is for the treatment of osteoarthritis of the shoulder, knee, or hip.
 Osteoarthritis can be thought of as the deterioration of cartilage that covers the ends of the bones in your joints.
 This cartilage allows your bones to glide along one another to provide smooth and painless joint motion.
 In advanced osteoarthritis, this cartilage can wear thin and eventually progress to the point where the bones may even erode.
 This can be very painful and lead to significant limitations in a patient’s activity levels.

 Sacroiliac Joint Dysfunction